opethe1st/GoJson/log.md

 Just realised the validate and load are actually two different usecases.
 Validate can be used with tools that view json to produce useful errors in a UI for example.

 Also noticed my implementation is slower even though I don't do the validation step.
 Why? and it's also puzzling because my loading of strings was 3 times as fast.
 Was it fast because of the no validation?

+Wow, circleci was a breeze to use :)